Cutting back vegetation

 Overgrown vegetation like nettles, brambles, trees or bushes can block a footpath.
 We clear these with shears, hedge cutters, saws, loppers and strimmers.
 This almost impassable path was at Luddenden Dean.

-Occasionally, with help from friends with chainsaws, we clear trees that have fallen across the path.
+Occasionally, with help from friends with a chainsaw, we clear fallen trees.

-A path may be muddy with detritus washed down from above which needs scraping off.
-If water is running over the path we can create ditches and drains, or even divert water courses.
+A path may be muddy with detritus which we scrape off.
+Where water is running over the path we create ditches and drains, or even divert water courses.
 Azads, spades, shovels and mattocks are the tools for this work.

 Widening and improving path surfaces